Raboo/something_fail/pages/01.blog/bare-metal-cloud-init-images/item.md

 I then took the discovery image and used it to execute my scripts.

+slask
 Foreman plugin ehrm I mean a foreman discovery image plugin..
+Two different ways of deploying, hw , vps, two or more different ways of bootstrapping a node.